-Board games have traditionally been a tabletop activity, but in the age of the Internet, there’s no reason every player needs to share the same table.
-Online board games are quickly becoming a popular way to spend time with friends and family who might not share your geographical location, and it's not just online chess anymore.
+Board games were once just a tabletop activity, but now you can play online board games with friends from anywhere.
+Online board games are quickly becoming a popular way to spend time with friends and family who may not share your geographical location, and it's not just online chess anymore.
 Here are some great sites for you to play online board games with friends.

-Sliding into first place is Board Game Arena: a fairly simple-looking site with a lot under the surface.
-Through the efforts of a team of volunteers, the site has ported over a lot of popular (and not so popular) board games - with the permission of the publishers, of course.
-A lot of the games, especially the less popular ones, are free to play, though some publishers opt to make their game “premium,” meaning you'll have to subscribe to a Board Game Arena account to play.
+Board Game Arena is a fairly simple-looking site with a lot under the surface.
+Through the efforts of a team of volunteers, the site has ported over many popular (and not so popular) board games - with the permission of the publishers, of course.
+Many of the games, especially the less popular ones, are free to play, though some publishers opt to make their game “premium,” meaning you'll have to subscribe to a Board Game Arena account to play.

 You can play both public and private games, and while they've been running into server issues due to a sudden influx of players, the site remains one of the best places to get your game on.